1. What is sputtering deposition?

 Sputter deposition is widely used to deposit thin film metallization on the semiconductor material, coatings on architectural glass, and reflective coatings on compact discs (CDs), and for magnetic films, dry film lubricants, hard coatings (tools, engine parts), and decorative coatings3.

 Below table gives typical thin film materials used for this applications4.

 Several sputtering systems are used for the deposition of thin films.
 Among these sputtering systems, the basic model is the DC diode sputtering system.
 The other sputtering systems are improved systems of DC diode sputtering4.

 7. What is RF sputtering and how does it work?

 In the RF-sputtering system, the thin films of the insulator are sputtered directly from the insulator target.
 In RF sputtering, it is easier to keep plasma going, it can operate at lower Ar pressures (1-15 mTorr) so there will be fewer gas collisions and therefore more line of sight deposition.

 8. What is reactive sputtering?

 For the gas sources reactive sputtering, the target is a nominally pure metal, alloy, or mixture of species.
 The gas source is a pure reactive gas or an inert-gas-reactive-gas mixture.
 The reactive gas comprises ingredient elements.
-The ingredients make desired compound thin films.
-The reactive sputtering is realized by standard sputtering equipment, for instance DC (or/none) magnetron sputtering or RF (or/none) magnetron sputtering.
-Reactive sputtering deposition is widely used in industry.
+The ingredients make the desired compound thin films.
+The reactive sputtering is realized by standard sputtering equipment, for instance, DC (or/none) magnetron sputtering or RF (or/none) magnetron sputtering.
+The reactive sputtering deposition is widely used in the industry.
 Reactive sputtering is a simple process for the deposition of the compound thin films 4.

 Table 2: Reactive Gases Used in Reactive Sputtering, Some kinds of reactive gas are poisonous.
 Obtain expert advice on using these before the deposition.